 The Board provides directions in identifying, evaluating and managing significant risks.
 In accordance with the code provision D.2.1 of the CG Code, on an annual basis, the Group identifies risks that would adversely affect the achievement of the Group's objectives, and assesses and prioritises the identified risks according to a set of standard criteria.
 Risk mitigation plans and risk owners are then established for those risks considered to be significant.
-The Group has engaged an independent professional advisor (PKF-CAP Risk Consulting Pte Ltd or "PKF") as an internal audit function of the Group.
-During the year, PKF performed a review on the risk management and internal control systems particularly on the human resources department area.
+Under Code Provision D.2.5 of the CG Code, the Group has engaged an independent professional advisor (PKF-CAP Risk Consulting Pte Ltd or "PKF") as an internal audit function of the Group.
+During the year ended 31 December 2022, PKF performed a review on the risk management and internal control systems particularly on the area of purchases, payables and payments.
 The result of the reviews are documented in internal audit reports and submitted to the Audit Committee.

-The Board, through the Audit Committee, had performed interim and annual review on the effectiveness of the Group's risk management and internal control systems, including but not limited to the Group's ability to cope with its business transformation and changing external environment; the scope and quality of management's review on risk management and internal control systems; the communications with the Board in relation to result of risk management and internal control review; significant risks, failures or weaknesses identified and their related implications; and status of compliance with the laws and regulations that are applicable to the Group.
-The Board considers the Group's risk management and internal control systems were effective and adequate during the year.
+Under Code Provision D.2.4 of the CG Code, the Board, through the Audit Committee, had performed interim and annual review on the effectiveness of the Group's risk management and internal control systems, including but not limited to the Group's ability to cope with its business transformation and changing external environment; the scope and quality of management's review on risk management and internal control systems; the communications with the Board in relation to result of risk management and internal control review; significant risks, failures or weaknesses identified and their related implications; and status of compliance with the laws and regulations that are applicable to the Group.
+The Board considers the Group's risk management and internal control systems were effective and adequate during the year ended 31 December 2022.